Penric & Desdemona, Part 6

 Not listed at Bookshop, and only for Kindle from Amazon.
 A purchase through our links may earn us a commission.

 I started reading and reviewing the Penric stories in February 2023, about eight years late, but since all but one are novellas I managed the first eleven that year, one a month.
-There were a couple more last year, and now two this year.
-Testimony of Mute Things is the second to be out of chronological order.
+There were a couple more added in '24, and Testimony of Mute Things is the second for '25.
+It is also the second to be published out of chronological order.
 It is the fifteenth story overall, my reviews on six different pages so far.
 The first three pages conformed to the omnibus volumes released by Baen Books, which included three each.
 But Testimony belongs in the fourth position, following "Penric's Fox," and before "Masquerade in Lodi," which is the other story published out of order.
 One of these days, if and when Bujold decides she won't, or can't, write anymore, I may go back and rearrange the order on a few pages.
 But for now, other than Masquerade and Testimony, the others are in both publication order, and in the order of Penric's life experiences.

 Pen expected to mainly be an assistant secretary to Llewen during the tribunal, as well as interpreter, but something else comes up where his talents were useful.
 At one of the first gatherings before the conclave, a woman approaches him to plead for a private audience with Llewen.
 She would not confide in Pen as to what she wished to discuss, but it was already late and Llewen was occupied with other duties, so Pen tells her to return in the morning.
 But by morning word comes that the woman had died during the night, supposedly due to apoplexy, a stroke.
 Llewen sends Penric for his, and Desdemona's, analysis, thinking their supernatural Sight would either confirm that or come to a different conclusion.
 Examining the body, Pen says death was by snake bite, and the position of the wound leads him to conclude the snake had been in her chamberpot, which had a lid, but the snake was no longer there.
 The snake, an asp, is found under a wardrobe, Des kills it, and Pen concludes someone else had placed the snake in the chamberpot.
 Thus the death was a murder.
 Was the motive for her murder connected to what she wished to discuss with the Princess-Archdivine?